-The Stalls Short plays representing Goan culture are also organised.
+Short plays representing Goan culture are also organised.
 Various musicians can be found playing their instruments with much entertainment.
-Other forms of art too are represented by respective artists.
+Other forms of art to are represented by respective artists.
 Food stalls line up, offering a variety of food to the people to buy.

 3. King Momo